Purdue University - West Lafayette Student Branch

 SECTION 1.
 Instituting Dues

-The Executive Committee of the Branch shall have the power to levy special assessments for the present time up to two years in the future upon endorsement by a two-thirds vote of the officers and committee chairs present and voting.
+The Executive Committee of the Branch shall have the power to levy special assessments for the present time up to two years in the future upon endorsement via an ECSV.

-Upon expiration of the assessment period, a continuance or new assessment is required to continue collecting dues following a two-thirds vote of the same.
+Upon expiration of the assessment period, a continuance or new assessment is required to continue collecting dues following an ECSV.

 SECTION 2.
 Nonpayment